 1. Intermittent Fasting (IF): Both fasting and caloric restriction put stress on your body and turn the dial up on autophagy.
 The thing is, restricting calories may actually be too harsh for us women so scientists and health experts don’t recommend this.
 However, the science has shown that doing a 14 to 16 hour fast every other day is perfectly safe and effective for us women.
 When the body senses that no nutrients are coming in, autophagy is activated which helps your cells initiate the recycling process that makes autophagy so beneficial.
 My favorite way to practice IF is to stop eating around 8 pm, pass up breakfast the next morning and break my short fast around 12 pm with a nutrient – dense lunch.
-If you are curious to learn exactly what types of foods I eat and how I got into IF please consider pre-ordering my upcoming book, Glow15, due out this March.
+If you are curious to learn what types of foods I eat and how to get into IF, order my book, Glow15.

 2. Periods Of Low Protein and High fat: Since your body can’t make its own protein, if little protein is coming in through your diet it forces your body to recycle the pre-existing amino acids you already have and manufacture new proteins.
 This process of recycling is at the heart of autophagy.
 My favorite way to provide periods of lower protein intake is by practicing protein cycling (PC).
 A few days a week I keep my protein consumption low to boost my autophagy.
 Another way to create a similar effect of fasting is to lower carbohydrate and eat an abundance of healthy fats.
 The science behind this is known as ketosis and it too works to keep autophagy running by mimicking fasting, except you can eat lots of delicious healthy fat like coconut, avocado, nuts, seeds, fatty fish and oils like tea seed and olive oil.
 Periods of lower protein and higher fat both lower the hormone insulin and raise the hormone, glucagon.
 Doing so activates autophagy by encouraging a gentle “stress” on your body.
 This is an easy way to incorporate a little healthy stress in your routine without completely overwhelming your system.